P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Experiment

 \textbf{Detection Task:} We validate our method on the MS COCO 2017 dataset \cite{lin2014microsoft}.
 The detection experiments are split into two parts.
-The first part uses ResNet-18, ResNet-50, and ResNet-101 as backbone networks, integrating the PST-DET structure, and compares its performance against other attention-based Feature Pyramid Network (FPN) methods with the same backbones.
-The second part focuses on real-time detection, employing YOLOv11 variants (Nano, Small, Medium), where the head is replaced with the PST architecture, benchmarked against state-of-the-art real-time detection frameworks.
+The first part uses ResNet-18, ResNet-50, and ResNet-101 as backbone networks, integrating the P$^2$HCT-DET structure, and compares its performance against other attention-based FPN methods with the same backbones.
+The second part focuses on real-time detection, employing YOLOv11 variants (Nano, Small, Medium), where the head is replaced with the P$^2$HCT architecture, benchmarked against state-of-the-art real-time detection frameworks.
 All models are trained for 600 epochs using the SGD optimizer with an initial learning rate of 0.01, consistent with YOLOv11 \cite{jocher2024yolov11}.

-\textbf{Classification Task:} For classification, we assess the PST-CLS architecture using ResNet-18, ResNet-50, and ResNet-101 as backbones.
-We also explore lightweight configurations with YOLOv11-cls variants (Nano and Small), replacing the P4 and P5 layer feature fusion structures with PST-CLS.
+\textbf{Classification Task:} For classification, we assess the P$^2$HCT-CLS architecture using ResNet-18, ResNet-50, and ResNet-101 as backbones.
+We also explore lightweight configurations with YOLOv11-cls variants (Nano and Small), replacing the P4 and P5 layer feature fusion structures with P$^2$HCT-CLS.
 Training is performed on the ImageNet dataset for 200 epochs using SGD with a momentum of 0.9, a learning rate of 0.1, and a batch size of 256.
 Performance is measured using top-1 and top-5 accuracy.